the-deep-learners/TensorFlow-LiveLessons/README.md

 # TensorFlow-LiveLessons
 This repository is home to the code that accompanies the *Deep Learning with TensorFlow* LiveLessons that will become available within the [Safari Books](https://www.safaribooksonline.com/) environment in August 2017.
 A high-level summary of these LiveLessons, complete with photos, is available [on Medium](https://medium.com/@jjpkrohn/filming-deep-learning-with-tensorflow-livelessons-for-oreilly-safari-50363ed4efad).

+## Prerequisites

+## Command Line

+Working through these LiveLessons will be easiest if you are familiar with the **Unix command line** basics.
+A tutorial of these fundamentals can be found [here](https://learnpythonthehardway.org/book/appendixa.html).

+## Python for Data Analysis

+In addition, if you're unfamiliar with using **Python** for data analysis (e.g., the **pandas**, scikit-learn, matplotlib packages), the [data analyst path of DataQuest](https://www.dataquest.io/path/data-analyst) will quickly get you up to speed -- steps one (*Introduction to Python*) and two (*Intermediate Python and Pandas*) provide the bulk of the essentials.

 ## Installation

 Step-by-step guides for running the code in this repository can be found in the [installation directory](https://github.com/the-deep-learners/TensorFlow-LiveLessons/tree/master/installation).